-My personal recommendation is to walk a bit towards the Chrysler Building and go to Urbanspace Vanderbilt, a warehouse-turned-market with stalls selling all kinds of food.
-Still, if you're in the mood to get your foodie day organised, check out this list of where to eat near the Empire State Building.
+My personal recommendation is to walk a bit in the direction of the Chrysler Building and go to Urbanspace Vanderbilt, a warehouse-turned-market with stalls selling all kinds of food.
+However, if you want to organise your gastronomic journey, take a look at this list of where to eat near the Empire State Building.

-If you're visiting the Empire State Building with children, it's best to go as early as possible in the morning.
-They will let you in with backpacks, as long as they are the size of a typical backpack with handles, and if you have a pram they will most likely make you fold it up to get on the observation deck.
+If you're visiting the Empire State with children, it's best to go as early as possible in the morning.
+They will let you in with backpacks, as long as they are the size of a typical rucksack, and if you have a pushchair they will most likely make you fold it up to go up to the observation deck.

-When you get to the Empire State Building you can have your photo taken and then buy it as a souvenir.
-It costs about 20 dollars and I don't think it's worth it, but if you know your kids will be excited, make sure you don't wear any green clothes as it will spoil the photo (they'll take it in front of a chroma).
+When you get to the Empire State you can have your photo taken and buy it afterwards to take back as a souvenir.
+It costs about 20 dollars and I don't think it's worth it, but if you know your kids will be excited, make sure you don't wear any green clothes as it will spoil the photo (they will take it in front of a chroma).

 Practical information on how to climb the Empire State Building

 Many people wonder how many floors the Empire State Building has.
 Well, the exact number is 102, although the observation deck is on the 86th floor and not the top floor.
-You can use one of the 73 lifts in the building to visit them, so that awkward moment of waiting for the lift should be kept to a minimum, but not the ride in the elevator.
-There are restrooms on the 2nd and 86th floors of the Empire State Building, so don't worry, if you get caught in an emergency on high, you won't have to run down to the ground.
+You can use one of the 73 lifts in the building to visit them, so that awkward moment of waiting for the lift should be kept to a minimum, but not the ride.
+There are restrooms on the 2nd and 86th floors of the Empire State Building, so don't worry, if you get caught in an emergency on high you won't have to run down to the ground.

 Camera tripods and oversized suitcases or backpacks are not allowed in the Empire State Building, and the building does not have lockers where you can leave your belongings.
 If you need to, LuggageHero is quite close to the skyscraper and is the cheapest option to leave your belongings while you climb the Empire State Building.

 Inside, you can also see the 'Dare to Dream' exhibition dedicated to the construction of the Empire State Building and tell the stories of its builders, through architectural plans, drawings, and photographs.
-You will also find an exhibition dedicated to explaining the sustainable energy use of the building.
+You'll also find an exhibition dedicated to explaining the building's sustainable energy use.

 A bit of its history

-Something that not many people know is that in the same year it opened, the spire at its highest point was used as an anchorage point for a zeppelin, as the building's architects believed that this would be the mode of transport of the future.
+Something that not many people know is that in the same year of its opening, the spire at its highest point was used as an anchorage point for a zeppelin, since according to the architects of the building this would be the mode of transport of the future.
 It's a good thing they designed one of the world's greatest architectural gems, because as soothsayers they weren't good for much...